aarondl/ultimateq/README.md

 database meant to be shared (although for scalability you might consider database level scaling with replication, but this is just an example).

-The other advantage is that the bot is isolation failure.
+The other advantage is that the bot has failure isolation.
 Because each extension is running in it's own process, even a fatal and unrecoverable crash in an extension means nothing to the bot.
 This adds a resilency to this bot that not many other bots share.